libretro/docs/docs/guides/install-lakka.md

 ## What is it?
 ___
+Lakka is the official Linux distribution of RetroArch and the libretro ecosystem.
+Each game system is implemented as a libretro core, while the frontend RetroArch takes care of inputs and display.
+This clear separation ensures modularity and centralized configuration.
 Lakka is a lightweight Linux distribution that transforms a small computer into a full blown retrogaming console.

 | :warning: DISCLAIMER          |
 |:---------------------------|